Harvinder-Singh24/ultronOS/README.md

 # Ultron OS
 ---------------------
-Ultron OS is an x86 Operating System written in C++.
-It is able to boot Initialise the GDT and and IDT and do a couple of   things that Operating Systems are supposed to do.
+An x86 operating system created in C++ is called Ultron OS.
+It can boot, initialise the GDT and IDT, and perform a few other tasks that operating systems are expected to perform.

 **Author :** @aswinmohanme